-2010, social media in India started scratching the surface.
-For most of us Orkut was our first love but it had hit a roadblock.
+In 2010, social media in India started scratching the surface.
+For most of us, Orkut was our first love but it had hit a roadblock.
 And then came Facebook like a tsunami.
-What did Facebook had so unique that Orkut never had.
+What did Facebook have so unique that Orkut never had?
 Facebook had the ‘Like’ which started the real fight of ego and anxiety battles on social media.
-No one was spared, everyone had one query – How should i get more likes.
+No one was spared, everyone had one query – How should I get more likes.

 From users to brands everyone went mad.
 All we wanted a heart full of likes more than our friend or competitor.
 So many of us overnight became experts who taught and sold Facebook Likes.
 And publishers like us shamelessly produced news articles – “X is the first brand in Y category to get 1 Million plus Likes.”
 (Lighthouse Insights at one point did publish such news stories.
 What a shame!)

 Do you remember Klout Score – the social media influence score that once people would share proudly.
-The entire algorithm was largely driven by the like mentality.
+The entire algorithm was largely driven by the like-minded.
 I knew so many experts boasting their Klout Score as gallantry medals.
-In fact have you seen ‘Nosedive’ (Episode1 of Black Mirror Season 3) on Netflix.
-If you haven’t then do watch, it is a futuristic version of how likes could define your mere existence in a society.
+In fact, have you seen ‘Nosedive’ (Episode1 of Black Mirror Season 3) on Netflix?
+If you haven’t then do watch, it is a futuristic version of how likes could define your mere existence in society.

-User posts will no more have the like counter on the face unless you have a lot of time and want to click and count the total likes.
-However the author of the post can still see the count.
+User posts will no more have the like count on the face unless you have a lot of time and want to click and count the total likes.
+However, the author of the post can still see the count.
 Additionally, the counter for comments is still on the posts, to keep your anxiety levels in balance.

 According to Facebook, it wants users to focus on the quality of content and how it connects with them before they hit the like button.
 The network no longer wants you to like something just by seeing the number of likes a post got.